DViniciusCarvalho/secnoting/README.md

 docker-compose up
 ```

+**Notes:**
+* You can change the ports just changing the Dockerfiles, the docker-compose.yaml and the frontend/view/src/lib/endpoints.ts.
+* If you have already created the containers using the ```docker-compose up``` command, run ```docker-compose up --build``` to apply changes you've made.

-The containers will start in the ports:
+By default, the containers will start in the ports:
 - 7070 (Front-end)
 - 9090 (Back-end)
 - 3400 (Database)